Journal

 6. A Deep Clean:

-A thorough deep clean is essential at least once or twice a year, especially for kitchen appliances such as oven, fridge and freezer, windows, and also your paintwork.
-Make a note for a good time to book this in.
+A thorough deep clean is essential, we recommend at least once or twice a year, especially for kitchen appliances such as oven, fridge and freezer, windows, and also your paintwork.
+Make a note for a good time to book this in with our housekeeping team or your own private cleaner.
 It’s good practice to check the bed linen and towels too and replace if needed.
 Guests will be expecting high quality all year round.

 7. Welcome Pack and Supplies:

-Many of our lodges supply guests with a welcome pack, i.e some bread, milk, juice or a cake will make visitors feel welcome on a dark Winter’s evening.
-Also ensure you leave instructions for appliances, such as how to work the heating and WiFi code.
+Many of our holiday lets supply guests with a welcome pack, i.e tea, coffee, milk, juice, biscuits, cake, even a bottle of wine, this kind gesture will make visitors feel welcome on a dark Winter’s evening.
+Don’t forget to check your welcome folder, is the information up-to-date?
+Also ensure you leave instructions for appliances, such as how to work the heating and the WiFi code.

 8. Ensure Your Photography Is Up To Date: